-Chronic hepatitis C is caused by a virus that spreads from person to person through contact with blood.
+Chronic hepatitis C infection is caused by a virus that is transmitted from person to person through contact with blood.
 If left untreated, hepatitis C can cause liver damage.

 Keep reading to learn about the different types of treatments and the latest ones to hit the market.

 Hepatitis C is treated with drugs designed to help rid your body of the hepatitis C virus (HCV).

 There are several treatment options for hepatitis C. The drug regimen your doctor recommends will vary depending on the type of virus you have.

 Medications and recommendations for hepatitis C treatment are changing constantly.
 New medications are helping people who previously did not have success with treatment.
 They’re also helping people who may have been unable to receive HCV treatment due to other medical problems.
 These new medications are more effective and have fewer side effects.